 The award will cover registration for the main conference and one of the Pre-Conference Events, a year’s IATEFL membership, an annual subscription to ELT Journal, a 1,500 GBP bursary towards travel, accommodation and other conference-related expenses, and an Oxford Teachers’ Academy online course of the winner’s choice.
 In return, the winner of the award will be expected to submit a blog post about their conference experience for the OUP blog, and agree to take part in a video interview, which will be published in the OUP ELT YouTube channel.

 To be considered for the scholarship, one must submit, by 23 July 2015, a 500-word statement describing the applicant’s professional context, identifying affordances and limitations for professional development in this context, and describing how the learning gained during the conference might be shared with the applicant’s teaching community.
 One will also be required to send a passport-size photo for the conference programme.
-You can read a formal listing of the criteria for the scholarship in the list of current IATEFL scholarships, and there are some more instructions for applying if you click here.
+You can read a formal listing of the criteria for the scholarship in the list of current IATEFL scholarships (link no longer active), and there are some more instructions for applying if you click here (link no longer active).

 Personally, I think that this is a great opportunity for anyone who might otherwise not be able to attend the event, and I would very strongly recommend applying.
 And if you happen to win the scholarship, do come and say hi at the conference!